-Market research analysts tap the knowledge of industry trends to assess how products or services might fare under various economic conditions.
-Like economics majors, they are trained to design studies and gather and analyze data.
-They must be able to quantify results and represent this information to clients.
+Market research analysts tap knowledge of industry trends to assess how products or services might fare under various economic conditions.
+Like economics majors, they are trained to design studies and to gather and analyze data.
+They must be able to quantify results and present this information to clients.

 These analysts apply many of the skills that economics majors develop, such as the use of presentation software and graphical representation, as well as writing and statistical skills.
 They must think critically about products and services and be adept at solving problems.

 Economic consultants use analytical and research skills to carry out studies regarding economic scenarios.
 They analyze industry trends to help organizations improve their performance.
 They might work for organizations in a variety of industries, including business, finance, healthcare, education, the government, and more.

-Economic consultants can also act as expert witnesses in legal cases to assess economic damages, analyze intellectual property and antitrust violations, and address regulatory violations.
+Economic consultants can also act as expert witnesses in legal cases to assess economic damages, analyze intellectual property and antitrust violations, and to address regulatory violations.

 Compensation and Benefits Manager

 Just like economics majors, compensation and benefits managers must be able to think in numbers, since they evaluate options for pay and benefits.
-They study trends in the labor market and assess supply and demand for various classes of jobs.
+They study trends in the labor market and assess supply and demand for various classes of job.

 Compensation and benefits managers research pay and benefits in similar organizations within their industry to establish a competitive structure for their company’s pay and benefits.

-They create reports and represent their findings to senior management, and might also work with their company's human resources department.
+They create reports and present their findings to senior management, and might also work with their company's human resources department.

 Actuaries apply advanced mathematical and statistical skills to determine the likelihood of events like fires, deaths, illnesses, and business failures.
 Like economics majors, they need to consider a great number of variables when analyzing risk profiles to establish a profitable structure for insurance policies.